Lily Zhang: 2013 US Open

 At the 2013 US Open, Zhang won the title in the junior girls' event.
 In women's singles (part of the ITTF World Tour), she beat Zhang Mo to advance to the semi-final, where she lost to world #19 Elizabeta Samara in 5 games.
 Following this tournament, Zhang's world ranking improved to a career-high 84.

 2014 Youth Olympic Games

 In August 2014, Lily Zhang was the first ever US athlete to win a bronze medal in the 2014 Summer Youth Olympics.
 In the contest for bronze, she won over Miyu Kato of Japan in six games.

 2019 ITTF Women's World Cup

 She was in fourth place, losing in the POS 3–4 to Feng Tianwei.
 Zhang's performance included a high-profile upset over Miu Hirano.

 2020 ITTF Women's World Cup

 Zhang extended her World Cup success in 2020 with an upset over Feng Tianwei.

 2021

 At the Tokyo Olympics, after receiving a brief scare and dropping the first game in her opening round of 64 match against Nigeria's Offiong Edem, Zhang was able to quickly regroup and adjust to cruise to a 4–1 victory.

+2024 Summer Olympics

+Zhang competed for the United States at the table tennis event in the 2024 Summer Olympics.
+She placed 19th in the women's singles.
+She also played in the women's team with Amy Wang and Rachel Sung, placing 14th in the event.